SAP-archive/cloud-cap-nodejs-codejam/prerequisites.md

   cf install-plugin multiapps
   ```

-Once you're done installing, please ensure you can successfully start the executables `sqlite3`, `make`, `cf` and `node` from the command line, and check that you can successfully install packages with the `npm` command that also gets installed with Node.js.
+Once you're done installing, please ensure you can successfully start the executables `sqlite3`, `make`, `cf` and `node` from the command line.

 ### macOS/Linux - Mandatory